ecamp/ecamp-site/src/content/posts/2024-08-release.en.md

 <div>

-As a first simple step towards [course features](https://github.com/ecamp/ecamp3/issues/4936), there are now specific text fields for learning goals and learning topics that can be incorporated into activities.
-It is planned that in the future it will be possible to export the contents of these text fields, together with other information, as course summary. [#4990](https://github.com/ecamp/ecamp3/pull/4990){.issuelink}
+As a first simple step towards course features, there are now specific text fields for learning goals and learning topics that can be incorporated into activities. [#4990](https://github.com/ecamp/ecamp3/pull/4990){.issuelink}

+It is [planned](https://github.com/ecamp/ecamp3/issues/4936) that in the future it will be possible to export the contents of these text fields, together with other information, as course summary.

 </div>